MahonHughes/TheCrystalHarpsichord/README.md

-# The Crystal Harpsichord: _Using physical modelling synthesis methods to create a glass harpsichord with diamond strings_
+# The Crystal Harpsichord
+### Using physical modelling synthesis methods to create a glass harpsichord with diamond strings

 The Crystal Harpsichord is a physical modelling synthesiser emulating a glass harpsichord with diamond strings.